 How do I care for dental crowns?

 Because crowns are permanent prosthetics you care for them just as you would your normal teeth.
 Brush twice a day for two minutes and floss at least once a day.
-Additionally, avoid chewing very hard foods, sticky foods like caramel and gum, and don’t chew on one side of your mouth.
+Additionally, avoid chewing very hard foods, sticky foods like caramel and gum, and don’t chew on one side of your mouth custom writing.

 When cared for properly dental crowns can last a lifetime and save you from future decay and wear.